ECCC-MSC/open-data/canada.ca_upcoming/msc-datamart/amqp_en.md

 ## Contact Us

-If you use the data available on the Datamart, it is strongly recommend that you subscribe to the Datamart's mailing list in order to be warned of any updates or changes regarding the data available.
+If you use the data available on the MSC Datamart, it is strongly recommend that you subscribe to the MSC Datamart's mailing list in order to be warned of any updates or changes regarding the data available.
 You can subscribe here:

 http://lists.cmc.ec.gc.ca/mailman/listinfo/dd_info